 The material below includes information from the U.S. Department of State (DOS), U.K. Foreign & Commonwealth Office (FCO), Global Affairs Canada (GAC), and Australia's Department of Foreign Affairs and Trade (DFAT), as well as from additional open-source material.
 Standard safety precautions that apply to all international travel can be found in the Library article Safety and Security.

 Risk of attack by transnational terrorist groups exists throughout Europe.
 Targets may include domestic and international organizations and businesses; public places and events, including those frequented by tourists; and transportation systems.

-Risk of petty crime exists throughout the country, especially in cities and areas frequented by tourists, including airports.
-Theft of valuables from unattended rental vehicles is common near rest stops and gas stations.
+Moderate risk of petty crime exists throughout the country (particularly from May to September), especially in cities and areas frequented by tourists, including on or near public transportation and at airports.
+Theft of valuables from unattended rental vehicles is common.

 Scams involving ATMs, credit cards, and the use of distraction techniques to commit robbery have been reported.